martinsgmx/minimal-mistakes/_posts/2018-05-25-arch-arm-simple-installation.md

 %sudo   ALL=(ALL) ALL
 ```

-Now press ESC key and type :wq for save and quit.
+Now press ESC key and type :wq for save any change and quit.
 Now, we need create a group called sudo and add our default user (on this case: alarm)

 ```bash